Lutie/TTRPG_Rules/terre-exile/docs/character/creation.md

 ## Personas (42)

 You have to choose one of those personas.
+For personas with at least one mental aligned attribute you can replace any of the strong attributes by either Magic or Logic, but at least one mental aligned attribute must remain.
 You get a +5 bonus to all that persona's strong attributes.
 You get a -5 malus to all that persona's weak attributes.
 You may choose two of the race's traits and add it to your traits.